Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Overview

-The transit gateway facilitates node redundancy for the Sophos Firewalls, and BGP is used to communicate the routing information with the rest of the AWS infrastructure in the customer account.
+The transit gateway is used to facilitate node redundancy for the Sophos Firewalls and BGP is used to communicate the routing information with the rest of the AWS infrastructure in the customer account.

-If you’re interested and want to know more about this technology, check out Amazon's documentation on Transit gateway: https://aws.amazon.com/transit-gateway/
+If you are interested and want to know more about this technology, check out Amazon's documentation on Transit gateway: https://aws.amazon.com/transit-gateway/

-Sophos Firewall is available from the AWS marketplace for both High Availability and Fault Tolerance deployment methods; in this document, we’ll be focusing on the Fault Tolerance (AA) deployment method.
+Sophos Firewall is available from the AWS marketplace for both High Availability and Fault Tolerance methods of deployment, however in this document we will be focusing on Fault Tolerance (AA) deployment method.

-While it’s certainly possible to deploy the firewalls into the same VPC as other backend workloads, it’ll require different instructions for the TGW attachment and route table creation.
-So feel free to contact your Sophos account representative if your setup requires a single VPC deployment.
+While it is certainly possible to deploy the firewalls into the same VPC as other backend workloads, it will require different instructions for the TGW attachment and route table creation.
+Hence feel free to contact your Sophos account representative if your setup requires a single VPC deployment.

 Prerequisites